What Hemi Means in an Engine: Generation 1, 2 and 3 Hemis

 The next largest difference between the old and new is the spark plugs.
 The generation 1 and 2 Hemi has one spark plug per cylinder while the generation 3 Hemi has two spark plugs per cylinder.

-Although the newer heads have the intake and exhaust valves opposite each other like the original Hemi, the angles are slightly different.
+Although the newer heads have the intake and exhaust valves opposite each other like the original engine, the angles are slightly different.

 The generation 1 and 2 Hemi valves were angled at 58.5 degrees and the generation lll Hemi valves are angled at 34.5 degrees.

-The less domed chamber doesn’t allow for more angle like in the older Hemi.
+The less domed chamber doesn’t allow for more angle like in the older engines.

 Is a Hemi and V8 the Same?